-Assam government fails to control law and order, says APCC president Bhupen Bora
+Assam government fails to restrain law and order, says Bhupen Bora

 He also faulted the role of Jonai MLA Bhuban Pegu (BJP), saying that Pegu was directly instigating his supporters for a physical attack on the opposition party workers to maintain a domain rule.

-The APCC top brass has warned Assam DGP and Chief Minister not to make them compelled to take the law on hand for their self-defense.
+The APCC top brass has warned Assam DGP and Chief Minister not to make them compelled to take the law on hand for their self-defence.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!